 On May 26, 2016, the Parent implemented a management equity plan and granted stock options and restricted stock awards of a subsidiary of the Parent.
-These awards generally vest over a period of five years or upon the occurrence of certain prescribed events.
+These awards generally vest over a period of three to five years or upon the occurrence of certain prescribed events.
 The value of the stock options and restricted stock awards is tied to the value of the common stock of the subsidiary.
 The awards can be put to the Company at various prescribed dates, which in no event is earlier than six months after vesting of the restricted stock or exercise of the stock options.
-The Company can also call the awards, generally upon employee termination.
+The Company can also call the awards, at any time.

-The grant-date fair value of the awards is recognized as compensation expense over the relevant vesting periods, with a corresponding adjustment to noncontrolling interests.
-The grant value was determined based on independent valuation of the subsidiary shares.
-The following table represents stock options and restricted stock awards activity during the years ended December 31, 2017 and 2016:
+The grant date fair value of the awards is recognized as compensation expense over the relevant vesting periods, with a corresponding adjustment to non-controlling interest.
+The grant value was determined based on independent valuation of the subsidiary shares close to the grant date.
+The valuation incorporated a discounted cash flow analysis combined with a market-based approach to determine the fair value of the subsidiary equity.
+Share-based compensation expense related to stock options granted under the Subsidiary Equity Plan was \$43, \$28 and \$8 for the years ended December 31, 2018, 2017 and 2016, respectively.